KrishnaMarentes/CSE423Project-KREG/README.md

 * Usage <br />
   * See usage.pdf
   * Clone repository <br />
-  usage: java [OPTS] FILENAME <br />
+  usage: java [OPTS] SOURCEFILE [OUTPUTFILE] <br />
   OPTS: [t, p, a, s, i, w, r] <br />
   t: Print the tokens <br />
   p: Print the parse tree <br />
   a: Print the abstract syntax tree <br />
   s: Print the symbol table <br />
   i: Print the linear IR <br />
   w: Write the IR to a given filename.
-Ex: -w ir FILENAME <br />
+Ex: -w file.c output.ir <br />
-  r: Read in an IR instead of C code <br />
+  r: Read in an IR instead of C code; **MUST** have ".ir" extension <br />
+  O: Perform optimizations
+  S: Generate assembly code.
+Will be saved in SOURCEFILE.s (Cannot specify file name)
   * Do not use -w or -r together <br />
+  * -r cannot be used with options that require C code: t, p, a, s
-  FILENAME: file path of input C source code (or IR file) <br />
+  SOURCEFILE: file path of input C source code (or IR file) <br />

   **Run instructions** <br />